meta-llama/llama-stack/docs/source/getting_started/index.md

 $ cd llama-stack/distributions/meta-reference-gpu && docker compose up
 ```

-This will download and start running a pre-built docker container.
+This will download and start running a pre-built Docker container.
 Alternatively, you may use the following commands:

 ```
 docker run -it -p 5000:5000 -v ~/.llama:/root/.llama -v ./run.yaml:/root/my-run.yaml --gpus=all distribution-meta-reference-gpu --yaml_config /root/my-run.yaml